st-tech/ppf-contact-solver/README.md

 ## 💨 Getting Started

-It can be stressful 😰 to build something that heavily depends on the GPU, but we’ve made things easy 👍.
+It can be stressful 😰 to build something that heavily depends on the GPU, but we've made things easy for you with clear instructions 👍.
 First, we assume a Linux/bash/zsh environment, but this could also work for Windows with minor 🔧 tweaks (we don't own Windows).
 To get the ball ⚽ rolling, we'll configure a Docker environment 🐳 to minimize any trouble 🤯 that 🥊 hits you.
+Rest assured 😌, all the steps below are verified to run without errors via automated GitHub Actions (see `.github/workflows/getting-started.yml`).

+> [!NOTE]
+> If you wish to install our solver on a headless remote machine, SSH into the server with port forwarding using the following command:
+> ```
+> ssh -L 8080:localhost:8080 user@remote_server_address
+> ```
+> This port will be used to access the frontend afterward.
+> The two port numbers of `8080` must match the value we set for `$MY_WEB_PORT` below.

-Please get a latest Docker environent 🐋 installed on your system [[Link]](https://docs.docker.com/engine/install/) and also install NVIDIA Container Toolkit [[Link]](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+First, please get a latest Docker environent 🐋 installed on your system [[Link]](https://docs.docker.com/engine/install/) and also install NVIDIA Container Toolkit [[Link]](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 Of course, a CUDA toolkit, along with a driver, must also be installed on your host.
-How exactly they are done can be seen in the `.travis.yml` config file.
 Next, create a container 📦 by the following Docker command:

 ```
-MY_WEB_PORT=8080  # Port number for web-based file browsing
+MY_WEB_PORT=8080  # Port number for JupyterLab web browsing
 MY_TIME_ZONE=Asia/Tokyo  # Your time zone
 MY_CONTAINER_NAME=ppf-contact-solver  # Container name